SeungE-Han/Detect_Edge_and_Change_Thresthold_With_Trackbar/README.md

 # Detect_Edge_and_Change_Thresthold_With_Trackbar
 Detect edge in the picture

-! you can change thresthold with moving trackbar !
+! you can change thresthold with moving a trackbar !

 - input image